I just acquired a flat at auction in Whitley Bay. Conveyancing is needed. What happens now?

 Are all Whitley Bay Conveyancing Quality Solicitors on the Nationwide conveyancing panel?

 It is true that some banks and building societies now use CQS as the kick off point for Panel membership such as HSBC and Santander.
 CQS membership however gives no guarantee to lender panel acceptance.
 That being said,the Council of Mortgage Lenders have indicated that it is likely to become a pre-requisite for solicitors wishing to remain on their panels.

 Completion of my remortgage has taken place for my property in Whitley Bay.
-Conveyancing was a necessary evil but I would like to complain about the lender.
-How do I make a complaint?
+Conveyancing was satisfactory but I would like to complain about the lender.
+How does one go about formally complaining?

-Most banks and building societies have complaints procedures.
-Your first point of contact should be one of the lender’s branches or the Customer Services Team at head office.
-Ordinarily complaints to a lender are resolved effectively and efficiently.
+Almost all banks and building societies have complaints procedures.
+Your first point of contact should be one of the lender’s branches or the Customer Care Team at head office.
+We understand that complaints to a lender are sorted out very quickly.
 However if you are not satisfied that the matter is not resolved you can write to Financial Ombudsman Service, South Quay Plaza, 183 Marsh Wall, London E14 9SR with full details of your complaint.